 Applying for a U.S. passport abroad is a different process from applying for one in the United States.
 The application forms, required documentation, and costs are the same, but expedited services are not available.

 The Consular section in Tegucigalpa and Consular Agency in San Pedro Sula processes United States passport applications for U.S. citizens abroad.
-Currently, processing time for applications from Tegucigalpa is approximately 4 weeks and the Consular Agency in San Pedro Sula 5 weeks.
+Currently, processing time for applications from Tegucigalpa and the Consular Agency in San Pedro Sula is at least 6 weeks.